mrets/Help/certificates_tab.md

-# RECs Tab: An Introduction

-Welcome to the M-RETS!
-Come in!
-Make yourself at home, but please take off your shoes.
+# Certificates Dashboard 101

-In this article we are going to look at an overview of the RECs tab.
-I will attempt to cover all of the basics you need to know to use the RECS tab.
+In this article, we are going to look at an overview of the RECs tab.

 Your RECs view should look something like this. ***Please note, your tabs on the left may vary.***

 ![](https://github.com/mrets/photos/blob/master/certificates_tab1b.png?raw=true)

-Let's start at the top!

 <br>